istio/istio.io/content/en/news/releases/1.30.x/announcing-1.30/change-notes/index.md

 - **Fixed** ReferenceGrant `to` field to handle multiple entries; previously only the last entry was effective, causing incorrect `RefNotPermitted` for references that matched an earlier entry.

-- **Fixed**: status reporting for Gateway and ListenerSet resources to comply with the Gateway API specification `v1.5.0`.
+- **Fixed** status reporting for Gateway and ListenerSet resources to comply with the Gateway API specification `v1.5.0`.
 It changes Gateway status reporting to report the number of ListenerSets to be reported in AttachedListenerSets field of the Gateway resource, instead of the number of Listeners.
 It also changes status reporting for ListenerSets to report the number of routes attached to each listener in the ListenerSet.